An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Introduction

 This yields a sequence of polygons $Q_0, Q_1, \dots\subset \diskbar$ with disjoint interiors and hence Euclidean areas converging to $0$.
 If $Q_i$ has a small area, then either \emph{all} its sides are short, or \emph{two} of its sides have almost equal length and the \emph{remaining} sides are short.
 Under $z^d|_{\uc}$ lengths of short sides of $Q_i$ increase.
 A side $s$ of $Q_i$ can have a short image \emph{only} if the endpoints of $s$ have angles that differ by \emph{nearly} $k/d, k=1,2,\dots,d-1$.
 So, the sequence $Q_i$ must have sides that (a) converge subsequentially to a chord $\ell\in \diskbar$ such that (b) the endpoints of $\ell$ in $\uc$ have angles that differ by \emph{exactly} $k/d$.
 By (a) $\ell$ corresponds to two different external rays that land at a common point $c$, and by (b) these rays have equal images.
 This implies that $c$ is a critical point of $P$ and motivates why wandering eventual branch continua are related to critical points.

 \textbf{Acknowledgements}.
 In this paper we combine estimates concerning wandering branch points in the locally connected case (see Subsection~\ref{waga}) with the \fs\, and extend this to all polynomials.
 That idea was suggested to us by Mitsuhiro Shishikura; we acknowledge this here with gratitude.
+Also, we would like to express our gratitude to the referee for carefully reading the manuscript and making a number of thoughtful and useful remarks.